glynawe/awe/INSTALL.md

 ## Requirements

-A Debian-like operating system, Gnu C, Python 2, OCaml 4.05 or later, make, ar and the Boehm GC.
+A Debian-like operating system, Gnu C, Python 2, OCaml 4.05 or later, make, ar, Python markdown and the Boehm GC.

 On Windows use the Windows 10 Linux Subsystem.

-Install the packages:
+On Debian, Ubuntu or Windows install these packages:

-     gcc ocaml-nox python2 binutils libgc-dev
+     gcc ocaml-nox python3 python3-markdown binutils libgc-dev

 ## Building Awe